Keziaa/keziaa.github.io/about.markdown

 I enjoy video games that push the boundary of the medium and mess with the player’s expectations.
 I often aim for surrealism and dreamlike qualities in the content I make.

-These days I'm doing generalist programming at Laundry Bear, freelance work, as well as developing my own game Revertices.
+These days I'm taking on freelance work as well as developing my own game Revertices.

 I live in Toronto, Ontario with my cat Yuffie.